AounJee/Client-Side-Rendering/README.md

 # Client-Side-Rendering
-Product detail page in a using NEXT JS Client Side Rendering and Dynamic Routing.
+Product detail page in using NEXT JS Client Side Rendering and Dynamic Routing.